Travel to Japan during Covid-19: What you need to know before you go

 The basics

 Japan was lauded for containing the virus during the first wave but has seen a surge in cases, with a major spike in November and December.
-Entry to the country remains limited mainly to Japanese nationals and permanent residents.

 What's on offer

-Note: Editor's Note — Coronavirus cases remain high across the globe.
-Health officials caution that travel increases your chances of getting and spreading the virus.
-Staying home is the best way to stem transmission.
-Below is information on what to know if you still plan to travel, last updated on January 28.